CandlePlatforms/devdocs/docs/develop/getting-started.md

     - [Using Truffle](/docs/develop/truffle)
     - [Using Hardhat](/docs/develop/hardhat)
     - [Using Replit](/docs/develop/replit)
-- Connecting to Polygon [with RPC](https://docs.polygon.technology/docs/develop/metamask/config-polygon-on-metamask) by adding Polygon on Metamask or directly via [Arkane](/docs/develop/wallets/arkane/network).
+- Connecting to Candle [with RPC](https://docs.polygon.technology/docs/develop/metamask/config-polygon-on-metamask) by adding Candle on Metamask or directly via [Arkane](/docs/develop/wallets/arkane/network).

   Note that same RPC can be used with web3js.